 \subsection{Token-level Guidance and Closed-Form Solution For $q^*$}

-Before we compute the solution for $q^*$, given the base model $p$ and oracle $C$, we first define the token-level guidance as a success rate prediction function $R^C_p(\mathbf{x})$, which defines the probability of the sequence generated by $p$ satisfies the oracle given input $\mathbf{x}$.
-We further define $R^C_p(\mathbf{x},\prefix{i})$ as the probability given input $\mathbf{x}$ and prefix $\prefix{i}$.
+Before we compute the solution for $q^*$, given the base model $p$ and oracle $C$, we first define the token-level guidance as a success rate prediction function $R^C_p(\mathbf{x})$, which defines the probability of the sequence generated by $p$ satisfies the oracle $C$ given the input $\mathbf{x}$.
+We similarly define $R^C_p(\mathbf{x},\prefixeq{i})$ as the probability of success given input $\mathbf{x}$ and prefix $\prefix{i}$.
 By definition, we have

-With the function $R^C_p$, we are now able to derive the closed-form solution of $q^*$ considering conditions (2) and (3) defined in Sec. \ref{sec:goal}.
+With the function $R^C_p$, we now derive the closed-form solution of $q^*$ considering conditions 2 and 3 defined in Sec. \ref{sec:goal}.
 Given input $\mathbf{x}$, we define the feasible sequence-level distribution set $Q$ as

 then the sequence-level closed-form solution for $q^*$ is given by